 Don’t wait for day of the dead to prepare this tasty Mexican style sweet bread(pan dulce).
 This basic pan dulce recipe can be used for many of your favorites!
 Mix in fresh ground canela(cinnamon) and anise to add some spice to your bread.
 It’s perfect with hot coffee!

-On occasion, I like to add fresh ground canela(cinnamon) and anise seeds to my pan de muerto.
+On occasion, I like to add fresh ground canela(cinnamon) and crushed anise seeds to my pan de muerto.
 It is not traditional, but I do enjoy the flavors.

 The bread is pan de muerto in a dark chocolate flavor!
 Use the dark chocolate conchas recipe on site to prepare pan de muerto.